-Marking the day Buddha returned from spending lent in heaven, Thidingyut Festival, also known as the Festival of Lights, is celebrated for three days during the month of October throughout Myanmar.
+Marking the day Buddha returned from spending lent in heaven, Thadingyut Festival, also known as the Festival of Lights, is celebrated for three days during the month of October throughout Myanmar.
 The final day is the climax as the festival goers release balloons into the sky and shoot off fireworks at night.

-For five days, visitors come from around central Myanmar to this famous pagoda with its distinctive egg-shaped dome to pay homage to the 56-foot solid marble Buddha housed inside.
+Visitors come from around central Myanmar to this famous pagoda with its distinctive egg-shaped dome to pay homage to the 56-foot solid marble Buddha housed inside.
 Many travel in a caravan of traditional bullock carts and camp in the pagoda compound under the trees, and sell local crafts and fabrics from their villages.

 Phaung Daw Oo Pagoda lies in the middle of the Inle Lake and is home to five gold leaf-covered statues of Buddha.
 Every year, four of the Buddhas are placed in the royal barge which is led by boats driven by leg-rowers.
 The barge procession visits the surrounding villages and the statues are housed in the monasteries overnight.

 Here is a small selection of the kind words our guests have said about us, as well as features by journalists and travel writers.

 You are invited to Remote Lands’ signature Aman Jet Expeditions, in partnership with our friends at Aman.
 These are small group journeys designed for people who usually travel independently.